 Other Embedded Electronics Equipment

-Paragolfer is another motorized transport from the same company designed for use by handicapped individuals.
-It aims to help handicapped people play golf outdoors.
+Paragolfer is another motorized transport from the same company designed for use by disabled individuals.
+It aims to help disabled people play golf outdoors.
 Like the SuperFour, it can drive through uneven terrains.
 However, it can help the passenger stand upright without preventing free shoulder movement.